Glendale Car Accident Attorneys

 Get the answers to your legal questions today.

 What if I May Have Been Partially at Fault?

 If an injured motorist shares liability for an accident, he or she may believe it disqualifies him or her from being able to recover damages.
 However, this is not true.

 Arizona’s comparative negligence law does not prohibit victims who share liability for the accident from pursuing compensation.
 However, if your attorney is able to recover damages on your behalf, the law mandates your final award be reduced according to your percentage of fault.

 This is a common concern one of our Glendale car accident lawyers can discuss further in a free legal consultation.

-Fill out our confidential free online Case Evaluation form for a free review of your claim.
+Submit our free online Case Evaluation form for a free review of your claim.